Featured Image: iStock/MicroStockHub

 So prioritize safety in your work practice and also make sure that you are communicating this to your customers and other segments of the market, too.

 As per Social Media Today, people are spending 20% more time on their social media apps than they did before the lockdown.
 And this is quite understandable.
 With almost nowhere to go, social media apps provide an engaging distraction.
-While Netflix and other streaming services may also be enjoying a rise in their usage during this time, social media is having its day in the sun.
+While Netflix and other video marketing services may also be enjoying a rise in their usage during this time, social media is having its day in the sun.

 Image Source: iStock/recep-bg